blank

 Why study literature?
 A practical reason: we live in a world of words and this course helps you master that world.
 But more importantly, literature immerses you in vast new worlds that become more meaningful as you become a better reader.
 Literature grapples with the fundamental problems of humanity; good, evil, pain, pleasure, love, death.
 We will read across centuries of English literature, in all genres, to see how great authors have addressed these problems.
 Through a sustained and rigorous attention to your own writing and interpretive skills, the course will leave you better prepared to explore and contribute to the written world.
 This course offers skills required for the English major, but welcomes anyone who wishes to become a better writer, reader, and thinker.

-NOTE: This course is required of all English majors.
-It counts as a 100-level course and a Seminar in Lit Studies.
+NOTE: This course is required of all English Majors.

 Why study literature?
 A practical reason: we live in a world of words and this course helps you master that world.
 But more importantly, literature immerses you in vast new worlds that become more meaningful as you become a better reader.
 Literature grapples with the fundamental problems of humanity; good, evil, pain, pleasure, love, death.
 We will read across centuries of English literature, in all genres, to see how great authors have addressed these problems.
 Through a sustained and rigorous attention to your own writing and interpretive skills, the course will leave you better prepared to explore and contribute to the written world.
 This course offers skills required for the English major, but welcomes anyone who wishes to become a better writer, reader, and thinker.